Gurendra-tech/Low-Power-Comparator-with-hysteresis/README.md

 8. Now give rightclick on the Horizontal axis and Horizontal axis window will pop-up.
 9. Paste the V(in+) you will see the Hystersis waveform.

-# Contact information
+# Contact Information
-->G.V.Gurendra Babu, B.Tech Electronics and Communications Engineering (ECE) VLITS-Guntur, gurendra611@gmail.com.
+-> G.V.Gurendra Babu B.Tech (Electronics and Communication Engineering) VLITS, Guntur gurendra611@gmail.com.
-->Kunal
+-> Kunalgosh Director VSD Corp.Pvt.ltd